 - Grind some dates to make a paste and use it as a topping for pancakes or waffles or add it to your breakfast cereal.

 - A very popular Middle Eastern desert, Maamoul, is made by filling date pudding inside cookies.

 - Chop some dates into small pieces and add them to salads.

 - Serve diced dates over some desserts like ice creams or frozen yogurt.

 - Make a homemade trail-mix by mixing almonds, cashew nuts, pistachios, raisins, and dates.

-Coming to the most important question – what effect do dates have on blood sugar levels?
+Coming to the most important question – what effect do dates have on hypoglycemia, hyperglycemia or blood sugar levels in general?

 Effect Of Dates On Blood Sugar Levels

 A study was done in 2009 to test the effect of two varieties (Medjool and Hallawi) of dates on blood glucose levels.
 Ten people were made to consume 100 grams of either of these dates per day.
 After 4 weeks, the studies showed that none of their blood sugars or triglycerides increased.
 The study concluded that regular consumption of dates does not affect the blood glucose levels of healthy people, despite their high sugar content in dates (14).

 So, is it safe to say that diabetics can eat dates as well, without worrying about jeopardizing their blood sugar levels?
 I think it is.
 But, all diabetics should check their blood sugar levels and understand their individual response to certain foods.
 You should also keep your diabetic supplies with you including insulin injections, insulin pumps, along with other medications for diabetic wound care in case of conditions such as diabetic foot ulcers for which diabetic foot care is required.
 This is important.
 Though there is not much research found on the recommended daily intake of dates, most physicians advise their diabetes patients to eat not more than 3 dates per day.